Definition

 Retrieval-Augmented Generation (RAG) is an AI architecture that enhances large language model outputs by first retrieving relevant documents or data from an external knowledge base, then providing that context to the model alongside the user query.
 Instead of relying solely on the patterns learned during training, the model generates responses grounded in specific, retrieved information.

 The RAG pipeline typically works in three stages: the user query is converted into an embedding, that embedding is used to search a vector database for semantically similar documents, and the retrieved documents are injected into the LLM prompt as context.
 This approach combines the generative fluency of LLMs with the factual accuracy of structured knowledge retrieval.
+The technique was introduced by Meta AI researchers in their 2020 paper and has since become the standard architecture for grounding LLM outputs in domain-specific data.

 Why It Matters for Product Managers